gigann/CRUD-Application-Project/README.md

 1. On the *home page*, click the `Create Account` button.
 This will redirect you to the *registration page*.
 You cannot create an account if you are already logged in.
 If necessary, log out by clicking the `Logout` button.
 2. On the *registration page*, enter your `First Name`, `Last Name`,  `Username` and `Password`.
 3. Click the `Create Account` button.
 You will be notified if your account was successfully registered.
 User accounts must have unique usernames.
-4. After creating your account, you will be automatically logged in and redirected to the *home page*.
+4. After creating your account, you will be automatically logged in and redirected to the *personal inventory page*.

 #### Login to an Account
 1. On the *home page*, Click the `Login` button.